West Mercia Women’s Aid

 Ensure your charity is carrying out its purpose for the public benefit

 We do this by reviews of our Charity objects, current trends and changes in the law.
-For example our Trustees hold a yearly ‘away day’ where we have reviewed topics such as gender re-assignment and gender definitions to consider any changes to our services.
+For example our Trustees hold Board ‘Away Days’ anually where they explore new and emerging topics and consider any changes to our services.

 Comply with your charity’s governing document and the law

 As well as our quarterly Board meetings we also hold quarterly Committee meetings.
-Our Governance Committee regularly looks at compliance and best practice.
-For example in 2019 we started a review of our environmental sustainably to see if we can improve our impact on the environment.
+Our Governance & Risk Committee regularly looks at compliance and best practice.
+In 2021 we started a review of our Governance arrangements by adopting the national Good Governance Code.

 Act in your charity’s best interest

-Our Governance Committee reviews regular operational reports and plans for the future.
-For example the Board of Trustees, together with our Chief Executive are committed to continue running a 24 hour helpline, despite lack of funding we have not reduced the 24 hour coverage for this service.
+Our Governance and Risk Committee reviews regular operational reports and plans for the future.
+Our Board of Trustees considers our strategic approach to services, for example, together with our Chief Executive we are committed to continue running a 24 hour helpline.
+Despite lack of funding we have not reduced the 24 hour coverage for this service.
 We work to obtain contributions to keep this valuable service running.